 - Soft or crisp: roll them thicker for softer cookies or thinner for crisper ones.

-- Make ahead: as with most doughs, this one can be kept in the refrigerator for a few days or frozen for a month.
+- Make ahead: as with most doughs, this can be kept in the refrigerator for a few days or frozen for a month.
+Make sure it's well-wrapped.

-- Icing: you can make a simple drizzling like I do, or go all in with a piping bag and elaborated designs.
+- Icing: You can make a simple drizzling like I do or go all in with a piping bag and make elaborated designs.

 - Molasses: it's a thick syrup made from crushed sugarcane, sweet and bitter at the same time.
 I recommend light molasses, but dark can also be used.
 Don't use blackstrap.